 Of the 124 students enrolled in the course, 100 students logged on to SQL-Tutor at least once.
 However, some students looked at the system only briefly.
 We therefore excluded the logs of students who did not attempt any problems.
 The logs of the remaining 78 students (41 in the control, 37 in the experimental group) were then analysed.
-The mean score for the pre-test for all students was 2.17 out of 4 (SD = 1.01).
+The mean score for the pre-test for all students was 2.17 out of 4 (SD=1.01).
 The students were randomly allocated to one of the two versions of the system.
-A T-test showed no significant differences between the pre-test scores for the two groups (mean = 2.10 and 2.24 for the control and experimental groups respectively, standard deviation for both = 1.01, p > 0.5).
+A T-test showed no significant differences between the pre-test scores for the two groups (mean=2.10 and 2.24 for the control and experimental groups respectively, standard deviation for both=1.01, p>0.5).

-Figure 13 plots the learning curves for the control and experimental groups.
-Note that the unit measured for both groups is the original constraints because this ensures there are no differences in the unit being measured, which might alter the curves and prevent their being directly compared as described in Sect.
-4. Only those constraints that belonged to one or more generalised constraints were included.
-These curves are comparable over the range of ten observations of each constraint, and give similar power curves, with the experimental group being slightly worse (slope = -0.57, $R^2 = 0.93$, compared to slope = -0.86, $R^2 = 0.94$ for the control).
+Fig. 13 plots the learning curves for the control and experimental groups.
+Note that the unit measured for both groups is the original constraints because this ensures there are no differences in the unit being measured, which might alter the curves and prevent their being directly compared as described in Section 4.
+Only those constraints that belonged to one or more generalised constraints were included.
+These curves are comparable over the range of ten observations of each constraint, and give similar power curves, with the experimental group being slightly worse (slope = -0.57, $R^2 = 0.93$ , compared to slope = -0.86, $R^2 = 0.94$ for the control).
 However, the experimental group appears to fare better between the first and second time each constraint is encountered indicating that they have learned more from the first time they receive feedback for a constraint.
-In fact, the experimental curve appears to follow a smooth power law up to n = 4, then abruptly plateaus.
-We measured this early learning effect by adjusting the y-asymptote for each group to give the best power law fit over the first four problems, giving a y-asymptote of 0.0 for the control group and 0.02 for the experimental group.
+In fact, the experimental curve appears to follow a smooth power law up to n=4, then abruptly plateaus.
+We measured this early learning effect by adjusting the y-asymptote of 0.0 for the control group and 0.02 for the experimental group.